 purchase a high pressure snowmaker.
 These types of snowmakers require a pressure washer or

-home improvement store if you do not already have one.
-Pressure washers are available with either a gas
+improvement store if you do not already have one.
+Pressure washers are available with either a gas or electric

 If you purchase an electric pressure washer you will likely need to buy another pressure washer hose to

-with a hose that is only good for the cleaning lance that came with your pressure washer.
-You will need to
+hose that is only good for the cleaning lance that came with your pressure washer.
+You will need to buy a

-buy a pressure washer hose that has two 22mm ends on it.
-These pressure washer hoses are inexpensive
+pressure washer hose that has two 22mm ends on it.
+These pressure washer hoses are inexpensive and should

 A snowmaking pump will cost much more than a pressure washer, but has many benefits.
 Since they are

-as possible.
-They also keep evaporation issues to a minimum since they operate at a much lower pressure
+possible.
+They also keep evaporation issues to a minimum since they operate at a much lower pressure than

-than pressure washers do.
-All of our snowmaking pumps were designed for continuous duty use and can
+pressure washers do.
+All of our snowmaking pumps were designed for continuous duty use and can withstand

-withstand running nonstop for hours at a time.
-Hands down our snowmaking pumps will outlast any
+running nonstop for hours at a time.
+Hands down our snowmaking pumps will outlast any pressure washer you

 PO Box 633